30+ Best Living Books for Boys {Strong and Meaningful}

 Ivanhoe By Sir Walter Scott

 Set in medieval England, Ivanhoe is full of knights, castles, tournaments, and conflict between the Saxons and the Normans.
 It also brings in real historical figures like King Richard and Robin Hood, making it even more exciting and informative.
-The language is older, and as my oldest son said, “You just have to settle in for a few pages — then it starts to make sense.”
+The language is older, and as my oldest son said, “You just have to settle in for a few pages and then it starts to make sense.”
 A worthwhile and rewarding read for boys interested in history, justice, and what it means to defend what’s right.

 Find it here: Ivanhoe